laszlodaniel/CCDPCIBusTransceiver/README.md

 Example Arduino sketch is coming soon.

-As an extension of the [CCDBusTransceiver](https://github.com/laszlodaniel/CCDBusTransceiver) it can be used as CCD-bus transceiver or PCI-bus transceiver only.
+As an extension and successor of the [CCDBusTransceiver](https://github.com/laszlodaniel/CCDBusTransceiver) it can be used as CCD-bus transceiver or PCI-bus transceiver only.

-Available for sale in April 2021.